josephdouce/alexa-find-any-film/README.md

 # Alexa Find Any Film
-## Amazon Echo Alexa Integration with findanyfilm.com for UK
+## Amazon Echo Alexa Integration with findanyfilm.com for UK movie listings

 to be deployed using AWS and Alexa Skills kit